RumaisaHabib/Topics-In-IR/README.md

 # Rethinking Web for Affordability and Inclusion
-## Transcoding Service for webpage reduction
+## ⭐Transcoding Service for webpage reduction⭐

 Collaborators:
- - Rumaisa Habib
+ - Rumaisa Habib 🐸
- - Sarah Tanveer
+ - Sarah Tanveer 👑

 This project is a work in progress to debloat webpages (specifically through image transcoding) to make webpages lighter, and hence more affordable.